ethereum/EIPs/EIPS/eip-draft_temporal_replay_prot.md

 ## Simple Summary

 This EIP proposes adding a 'temporal' replay protection to transactions, in the form of a `valid-until` timestamp.
+This EIP is very similar to https://github.com/ethereum/EIPs/pull/599 by Nick Johnson and Konrad Feldmeier, the main difference being that this EIP is based on clock-time / walltime instead of block numbers.

 ## Motivation